 In 1999 I returned to academic study, completing the MPhil and DPhil in Classical Archaeology at Oxford University.
 I was supervised by Bert Smith and wrote my thesis on the techniques of production of Hellenistic and Roman mosaics.
-I have been involved in archaeological excavations in Britain, Bulgaria, Israel, Italy (Rome and Pompeii) and Libya, and have also participated in conservation projects in Jordan and Palestine.
+I have been involved in archaeological excavations in Britain, Bulgaria, Jordan, Israel, Italy (Rome and Pompeii) and Libya, and have also participated in and organised conservation projects in Jordan, Libya, Palestine and Tunisia.

-My research focuses on craft production in antiquity.
-I am particularly interested in the intersections between materials and techniques as well as craftsmen and clients.
+I am a classical archaeologist whose research focuses on craft production in antiquity.
+I am particularly interested in the intersections between materials and techniques, craftsmen and patrons, and the impact of time, place and society on things made.
 I have worked extensively on the making of mosaics from the Hellenistic period into Late Antiquity publishing in journals, books and conference proceedings.
-I am fascinated by process and the practical aspects of making play an important part in my work.
-I have spent time making mosaics and have recently been developing new research trajectories on ancient stone working which incorporate workshops with sculptors.
-I am currently the principal investigator on a Leverhulme-funded project on Roman stone carving and have received funding from the Getty Foundation to put on workshops in Libya on mosaic conservation and site management.
+I am fascinated by process and the practical aspects of making play an important part in my work, hence my involvement in various craft-based projects.

 I am happy to supervise students at doctoral level in subjects related to any of my research interests.

 For more details, please see my research profile.